Azure/Industrial-IoT/docs/services/graph.md

-# OPC Model Processor Agent (Experimental)
+# OPC Model Importer Agent (Experimental)

 [Home](../readme.md)

-> **The OPC Model Processor is not intended for production use at this point in time !**
+> **The OPC Model Importer is not intended for production use at this point in time !**

+## Overview

-The model processor's job is to process nodeset files uploaded to blob and onboard them into the Address Space graph in Cosmos DB.
-This code is currently in Alpha stage.
+The model importer job is to process nodeset files uploaded to blob and store them in Azure Datalake.
+This code is currently work in progress.